 Türkiye Garanti Bankası AŞ (the Bank) is a bank domiciled in Turkey.
-The consolidated financial statements of the Bank as of and for the year ended 31 December 2018 comprise the Bank and its subsidiaries (the Subsidiaries) (collectively referred as "the Group").
+The consolidated financial statements of the Bank as of and for the three-month period ended 31 March 2019 comprise the Bank and its subsidiaries (the Subsidiaries) (collectively referred as "the Group").